fr0z3n2/La3y-Tool-Renter/README.md

 # About The Project
 This Java project is a sample tool renting system called Tool Renter.
 The goal behind this application is to allow users that adopt this software to rent the available tools based on their tool code (`CHNS`, `LADW`, `JAKD`, `JAKR`).
+This was created to satisfy a company's interview requirement.

 ### Built With
 * [Java](https://openjdk.java.net/projects/jdk/17/)